boleque/postgres-for-admin-and-dev/pg_locks.md

 COMMIT

 ```
-4. Воспроизведите взаимоблокировку трех транзакций. Можно ли разобраться в ситуации постфактум, изучая журнал сообщений?
+4. Reproduce a deadlock situation with three transactions.
+Can you understand the situation post-factum by studying the log messages?
 ```
--- Транзакция 1 (сессия 1)  держит блокирует строку acc_no = 1. Обновляет строку acc_no = 2
+-- Transaction 1 (session 1) holds and locks row acc_no = 1.
+Updates row acc_no = 2.
--- Транзакция 2 (сессия 2)  держит блокирует строку acc_no = 2. Обновляет строку acc_no = 3
+-- Transaction 2 (session 2) holds and locks row acc_no = 2.
+Updates row acc_no = 3.
--- Транзакция 3 (сессия 3)  держит блокирует строку acc_no = 3. Обновляет строку acc_no = 1
+-- Transaction 3 (session 3) holds and locks row acc_no = 3.
+Updates row acc_no = 1.

 otus=*# select * from accounts;
  acc_no | amount